 Essentially, it is possible to teach an old dog new tricks!

 Anyone who is lucky enough to live close to a dog beach should get their wellies or flip flops on and get down there!
 Dogs love running freely and a designated beach allows them to do just that while their owner strolls along in their own time.

 Make sure you pick a suitable beach though and are aware of any dangers.
 Using a retractable lead may be a good idea to begin with if you are worried about your dog failing to return when called.
 You should also be vigilant against dog fouling, clearing up any mess immediately and disposing of it in public bins.

 Your regular run or cycling trip can be enhanced by the presence of your dog so why not make them part of your daily exercise routine.
 With a little training, dogs can run alongside you, off the lead, giving you some companionship during your exercise and giving them a harder workout that keeps them fit and healthy.

 Similarly, you can make playtime beneficial by combining it with exercise.
 Take a frisbee out to the park for a good run around or invite your dog outside in winter to play in the snow.
 Kids will love these activities too so it’s a great way to get the whole family involved.

 Everyone needs a change of scenery once in a while so why not seek a hobby that takes you and your pooch away for the day?
 A dog-friendly day out is a great source of mutual enjoyment and can involve picnics in the park or even a short holiday.
 Remember to pack plenty of toys such as balls and frisbees to encourage exercise and ensure you have all the necessary bowls, food and water to keep your dog hydrated and well fed.

-Enjoy companionship with your dog and protect them with pet insurance.
-Sainsbury’s Bank Pet Insurance is provided by Pinnacle Insurance plc.
+Enjoy companionship with your dog and protect yourself from unexpected vet bills, should your dog come to any harm, with Sainsbury’s Bank Pet Insurance provided by Pinnacle Insurance plc.
 Explore our dog insurance policies today.